 Profiles are containers of data created and assigned to individuals that interact with your brand, which can either be unknown or known.
-They contain four types of data: attributes, events, tags and consent lists and Topics.
-This data, of course, has been provided with explicit consent.
+They contain four types of data: Attributes, Events, Tags and Consent lists and Topics.
+All personal data, of course, has been provided with explicit consent.

 For more practical information, expand an item below:

 How to Access a Profile

 1. Make sure you're in the Profiles tab on the top left side of the page.

 2. Select the section you'd like to see by clicking on the drop down menu on the right side, on top of the list.
 You will only see the sections you've been granted access to, and no section options if you only have permission for one section.

 You'll see the Unknown and Known profiles gathered in a list.
 You will see a maximum of 25 Profiles at a time.
 To see more, choose a Consent list and a Topic and export the Profiles.

 3. Double-click on a profile from the list, or search for one by using the search bar.
 This search is, of course, section-specific.